buildpacks/spec/buildpack.md

 Each pairing of `requires` and `provides` sections (at the top level, or inside of an `or` array) is a potential Build Plan.

+A stack buildpack MAY NOT require any entries in the build plan.

 For a given buildpack group, a sequence of trials is generated by selecting a single potential Build Plan from each buildpack in a left-to-right, depth-first order.
 The group fails to detect if all trials fail to detect.

+Each dependency in the `requires` and `provides` MAY be a mixin.
+A dependency that does not specify a mixin is called a non-mixin dependency.
+A userspace buildpack MAY NOT provide mixins in the build plan.
+A userspace buildpack MAY require mixins in the build plan.

 For each trial,
-- If a required buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.
+- If a required buildpack provides a non-mixin dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.
-- If a required buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the trial MUST fail to detect.
+- If a required buildpack requires a non-mixin dependency that is not provided by the same buildpack or a previous buildpack, the trial MUST fail to detect.
-- If an optional buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
+- If an optional buildpack provides a non-mixin dependency that is not required by the same buildpack or a subsequent buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
-- If an optional buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
+- If an optional buildpack requires a non-mixin dependency that is not provided by the same buildpack or a previous buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
 - Multiple buildpacks MAY require or provide the same dependency.

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.